JanetVictorious/deep-learning-fundamentals/basic_neural_networks/README.md

 # Basic neural networks

-These files and notebooks contain examples of the most basic approach to neural networks.
+These files and notebooks contain examples of basic approaches to neural networks.

 ---